-Author has written 120 stories for Merlin, Pirates of the Caribbean, Captain America, Harry Potter, Squire's Tales, Gerald Morris, Animorphs, Avengers, Ranger's Apprentice, Fablehaven, Chronicles of Narnia, Percy Jackson and the Olympians, Star Wars, Sherlock, Queen's Thief series, Inkheart, NCIS, Hobbit, Lord of the Rings, Rise of the Guardians, Fantastic Beasts and Where to Find Them, Guardians of the Galaxy, Hunger Games, Pride and Prejudice, Sisters Grimm, Batman, Pride and Prejudice and Zombies, Superman, Wonder Woman, Ant-Man, and Silmarillion.
+Author has written 128 stories for Merlin, Pirates of the Caribbean, Captain America, Harry Potter, Squire's Tales, Gerald Morris, Animorphs, Avengers, Ranger's Apprentice, Fablehaven, Chronicles of Narnia, Percy Jackson and the Olympians, Star Wars, Sherlock, Queen's Thief series, Inkheart, NCIS, Hobbit, Lord of the Rings, Rise of the Guardians, Fantastic Beasts and Where to Find Them, Guardians of the Galaxy, Hunger Games, Pride and Prejudice, Sisters Grimm, Batman, Pride and Prejudice and Zombies, Superman, Wonder Woman, Ant-Man, Silmarillion, and Robin Hood.

 8 But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
 9 The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us,b]">[b] not willing that any should perish but that all should come to repentance.
 (2 Peter 3: 8-9, NKJV, biblegateway.com)